CamCove-Crichton/Champs-Game/README.md

 - The player must try to match the target number by entering a number
 - The computer will also generate a number once the player has put their number in
 - If the sum of the players number and the computers number matches the target number, the player gets a point, if not then the computer gets a point
+- If the player is struggling, they can hover over the question mark to get a hint of what the computer is thinking of

 ## Deployment